 Exploring the Jardin Majorelle

 Offering a complete change of pace from life in the Medina, the Jardin Majorelle in Marrakech’s Nouvelle Ville is a wonderful place to spend a morning.
-Designed and planted by the French landscape painter Jacques Majorelle in the 1930s, it’s a riot of colour—brilliant blue walls, terracotta planters, and yellow-painted woodwork—set against the peaceful greens of waterlilies, cacti, and weeping willows.
+Designed and planted by the French landscape painter Jacques Majorelle in the 1930s, it’s a riot of color—brilliant blue walls, terracotta planters, and yellow-painted woodwork—set against the peaceful greens of waterlilies, cacti, and weeping willows.

 In 1980, the garden was in serious disrepair and slated to be demolished, when it was saved by French fashion designer Yves Saint Laurent.
 Saint Laurent, who was born in Algeria and had a lifelong love of North Africa, subsequently moved into the villa on site with his partner and set about restoring the garden to its former glory.
 Today you can stroll the paths, marvel at the beautiful leatherwork in the shop, and visit the memorial dedicated to the fashion designer.
 Take the time to sit in the shaded outdoor cafe with a glass of mint tea while you contemplate the many delicious contradictions that make up Marrakech.